-Like racket, but typeset as a module path.
+Like racket, but typeset as a module path and without special treatment of identifiers (such as code:blank or identifiers that start with ).
 If datum is an identifier or expr produces a symbol, then it is hyperlinked to the module path's definition as created by defmodule.